openlilylib-documentation/main-site/books/main/docs/getstarted/prop-conf-cascade-filter.md

 ```

 Parents can cascade to grand- or grand-grand-parents (as long as the parent has a `parent` reference), making complex and sophisticated structures possible.

-[^qq]:

-    Note that this definition doesn't need properties to be evaluated, therefore it is not necessary to use that quasiquote (backtick) syntax for the association list.

 ## Filtering By Property Configurations